jweissman/orsino/docs/mm.md

 - **Elemental Affinity** (Resistant to nonstandard elemental damage types.)<br/>10% resistance to Acid, 10% resistance to Sonic, 10% resistance to Force, 10% resistance to Psychic<br/>
 **Fire Affinity**<br/>
 - **Fire Affinity** (Resistant to fire damage.
 Immune to breath effects.)<br/>50% resistance to Fire, 100% vulnerability to Cold, Immunity to Breath<br/>
 ### Lich
-_Lich is a Wandering Undead from the ruins, 65 years old.
-They are of towering build with dark hair, dark eyes and an unreadable disposition._
+_Lich is a Wandering Undead from the ruins, 59 years old.
+They are of bulky build with light hair, dark eyes and an unreadable disposition._

 |   |   |   |   |   |   |
 |---|---|---|---|---|---|